One Hundred and Sixth Amendment of the Constitution of India: Criticism

+The mandatory rotation of reserved seats after each delimitation has raised concerns about the continuity of representation and the potential for “proxy” candidatures, where male relatives of women candidates wield actual power.
+Opponents of this view argue that rotation prevents the permanent exclusion of male candidates from specific constituencies.

 Following legislations

 The amendment will only apply to State assemblies, excluding union territory assemblies except for Delhi, which was included in the amendment with a specific provision.
 However, Puducherry and Jammu & Kashmir union territory assemblies were not included in the amendment.
 In December 2023, both houses passed the Government of Union Territories (Amendment) Bill and the Jammu and Kashmir Reorganisation (Second Amendment) Bill which would extend women reservation in the union territories of Puducherry and Jammu & Kashmir.